Kidnapping Freddy Heineken

 Kidnapping Freddy Heineken (U.S. title Kidnapping Mr. Heineken) is a 2015 British-Dutch crime drama film directed by Daniel Alfredson based on the 1983 kidnapping of Freddy Heineken.
 The screenplay, based on the 1987 book by Peter R. de Vries, was written by William Brookfield.
 The role of Freddy Heineken is played by Anthony Hopkins, with Sam Worthington as Willem Holleeder, Jim Sturgess as Cor van Hout, Ryan Kwanten as Jan Boellaard, Thomas Cocquerel as Martin Erkamps and Mark van Eeuwen as Frans Meijer.

 Plot

-The film takes place in 1983, primarily in Amsterdam, and centres on a group of five Dutch friends: Willem Holleeder, Cor van Hout, Jan Boellard, Martin Erkamps and Frans Meijer.
-Looking for easy money, they decide to kidnap the Heineken owner and tycoon Freddy Heineken to achieve a very high ransom.
-Although capturing Heineken and his driver Ab Doderer successfully, the group eventually face difficulties due to a lack of experience in crime.
-They fail to negotiate with the police, and Cor feels it is his duty to take care of his pregnant wife, Sonja.
-After Heineken is finally released by the police, Willem and Cor flee to Paris, where they plan to remain hidden.
-However, Cor experiences strong emotions to telephone Sonja, a dangerous action that could easily reveal their location to the police tracing.
-He is initially reluctant and has arguments with Willem, but ultimately gives in to his feelings and calls Sonja, resulting in Cor and Willem being arrested by the French police when leaving their apartment.
-According to the final headline, Freddy Heineken died in 2003; he actually died in 2002.
+In 1983 Amsterdam, wannabe gangster friends Willem Holleeder, Cor van Hout, Jan Boellard, Martin Erkamps, and Frans Meijer kidnap Heineken owner Freddy Heineken in an attempt to obtain a high ransom for his return.
+Heineken's family pays the ransom, he is released and Willem and Cor flee to Paris and go into hiding.
+Cor calls his wife Sonja, leading to the kidnappers' capture.